 What is spiritual direction?

-Spiritual direction is a unique kind of relationship in which a trained guide accompanies a person on some part of their spiritual journey, helping them to embody their inner convictions more fully and to strengthen the connection between their spiritual experience and their everyday lives.
-In the Celtic tradition, the spiritual director is referred to as an "Anam Cara" or "soul friend," someone who walks alongside you and listens deeply, reflecting the presence of the Divine back to you in mind, heart, and body.
+Spiritual direction is a unique kind of relationship in which a trained guide accompanies a person on some part of their life journey, helping them to embody their inner convictions more faithfully by strengthening the connection between their spiritual experiences and their everyday lives.
+In the Celtic tradition, the spiritual director is referred to as an "Anam Cara" or "soul friend" - someone who walks alongside you for a time and listens deeply, reflecting the presence of the Divine back to you in mind, heart, and body.

 What happens in spiritual direction?

-While the specific questions, approaches, and rhythms will vary from person to person, the overall process of spiritual direction will assist you in deepening your life through conversation, inquiry, listening, reflection, guided spiritual practices, and prayer.
-Spiritual direction also provides participants with the tools for discernment, which is the ancient art of listening deeply for Divine guidance amidst all the other voices that we have internalized from our families and culture.
+While the specific questions, approaches, and rhythms will vary from person to person, the overall process of spiritual direction will assist you in deepening your life through conversation, inquiry, listening, laughter, stories, reflection, guided spiritual practices, and/or prayer.
+Spiritual direction ultimately seeks to provide directees with tools for discernment, the ancient art of listening deeply for Divine guidance amidst all the other voices that we have internalized from our families and culture.
 While spiritual direction addresses the complex intersection between our psychological, spiritual, physiological, and intellectual lives, spiritual direction is not therapy.
-The purpose of spiritual direction is not to help you diagnose or solve problems in your life, but to invite you into a sacred path of reflection, insight, and spiritual awareness that can assist you no matter what kind of challenges you may be facing.
+The purpose of spiritual direction is not to help you diagnose or solve problems, but to invite you into a sacred path of reflection, insight, and spiritual awareness that can assist you no matter what kind of challenges you may be facing.